klix-app/klix-developer-documentation-website/docs/widget.md

     checkoutElement.addEventListener('paymentCompleted', event => {
         const message = 'Order with id ' + event.detail["orderId"] + ' payment succeeded -> ' + event.detail["paymentSucceeded"];
         window.alert(message);
+        // Note that this callback can be used to hide Klix default payment success screen and show your own instead /*
+        if (event.detail["paymentSucceeded"]) {
+          checkoutElement.remove();
+          // display your own payment success message }
+        */

     });
 </script>
 ```